rpep/fmmgen/README.md

 fmmgen consists of several parts:

-1) Symbolical algebraic generation of the operators for fast multipole and Barnes-Hut codes in Cartesian Coordinates
+1) Symbolical algebraic generation of the operators for fast multipole and Barnes-Hut codes in Cartesian Coordinates.
 Hand implementation of multipole formulae up to an arbitrary expansion order is non-trivial, and beyond 3rd order is a substantial effort.
-In general, this leaves most Cartesian fast multipole and Barnes-Hut authors writing operator functions by hand, as can be seen from the
+In general, this leaves most Cartesian fast multipole and Barnes-Hut authors writing operator functions by hand, as can be seen from other similar packages.

 2) A code writer, which generates code from the expansion formulae.
 At present, this generates C or C++ code but in future.
 The code makes use of something called 'common subexpression